mayasaffron/Kaur-Health/README.md

 ```

 - Setting for static/media files in settings.py
-1. Install `boto3` and `django-storages` with a command `pip3 install boto3` and `pip3 install django-storages` in your terminal, to connect AWS S3 bucket to Django.
+1. Install `boto3` and `django-storages` with command `pip3 install boto3` and `pip3 install django-storages` in your terminal, to connect AWS S3 bucket to Django.
 2. Add 'storages' to `INSTALLED_APPS` in settings.py.
 3. Add the following in settings.py.
 ```